beaulm/lesson_plans/lesson_plan_template.markdown

 * Don’t let the name scare you
 * AJAX is about the browser exchanging little bits of information with a server (yes, it can be more, but we’re going to focus on that aspect for now)
-* The goal of AJAX in web development is to prevent reloading an entire page to transfer a small amount of information
+* The goal of AJAX in web development is to prevent reloading an entire page in order to transfer a small amount of information
 * AJAX consists of a bunch of calls and responses
 * I’m going to teach you how to build a StackOverflow style voting system

 #### Introduction to New Material (I do)

-* There’s a lot of back-and-forth (state) which can be ignored these days
+* There’s a lot of back-and-forth (state) which you don't have to deal with much these days
 * There’s lots of systems for doing AJAX (XMLHttpRequest, fetch, jQuery).
 It doesn’t matter which one you use, the concept is always the same
     * You request a “resource”
     * There’s a delay -- maybe other stuff can happen during that time, maybe not